Haaaaron/SUN_twist_python_analysis/README.md

 | fsh (included) |
 | aa (included) |

+Dependencies can be installed in python env with

+    pip install -r requirements.txt

+Local modules can be installed in python env with

+    pip install -e .
 ## Notebooks

 Most of the data manipulation is done in python notebooks where the custom data format is loaded into a notebook from the /data folder.
 After this the data is post processed and the outputted by various plots.